 The “Hancock Gorge”, also called Spider Walk, is an atypical hike through canyons.
 Some parts of the trail require acrobatic talent: you have to climb the rocks of the gorge to get to a beautiful pool, the Kermits pool.
 But with a sense of adventure and good hiking shoes, you have got nothing to fear (it is not high).
 Fresh water guaranteed!

 A short walk will take you to this big blue pond and waterfalls.
-If you look closely, you may be able to see a sun-bathing monitor.
+If you look closely, you may be able to see a sun-bathing lizard.

-A 10-minute walk from the Fortescue Waterfalls, this natural pool surrounded by lush vegetation invites to relax.
-There you will see different species of birds and maybe bats and lizards.
+A 10-minute walk from Fortescue falls, this natural pool surrounded by thick vegetation is a call to relax.
+You will see various varieties of birds, and maybe even bats and monitor lizards.

 Handrail Pool and Weano Gorge